Proposed Project Timeline (subject to change)

 Will MoDOT have to buy any right of way?

-- Right of way acquisition is likely necessary due to the realignment of the bridge.
+- Right of way acquisition was necessary due to the realignment of the bridge.

 Who can I contact if I have further questions?